widelands/wl_addons_server/README.md

 `buildcats.sh` usually prints some errors which are false alarms.
 This script is not clever enough to catch translatable strings in config scripts (such as a map’s `elemental` file), except for the `addon` file.

-If you want to update an existing one, or submit new or updated translations, open a pull request with this change and make sure you followed the steps described above.
+If you want to update an existing add-on, or submit new or updated translations, open a pull request with this change and make sure you followed the steps described above.

 ### License